Notice regarding the quality of machine translation

 As soon as this amount is exceeded, the event will be reclassified as a "public lounge" or "unpacking sale".

-To go further Article D. 762-13 of the Code of Commerce.
+For further information: Article D. 762-13 of the Code of Commerce.

 Specific provisions for the sale of used furniture